Vironacorus/vkCmdInit/README.md

 # vkCmdInit
-Simple C vulkan initializer.
+Simple C/C++ vulkan initializer.
 Dependencies: Vulkan SDK, CRT, (optional) GLFW.
 Isn't production-ready and I will certainly add more features in the future.